 In November 2006, Roland Koch was elected as the Vice Chairman of the CDU at the party conference in Dresden and was reappointed to the role in December 2008.
 Since his retirement as CDU Chairman in 2010 he has been an honorary chairman of the Hessian CDU.
 On 31 August 2010, he resigned of his own volition as Minister President of Hesse.

-In September 2010, Roland Koch was awarded the “Silver Award” by the American Chamber of Commerce, of whose board of directors he is a member.
+In September 2010, Roland Koch was awarded the “Silver Award” by the American Chamber of Commerce, of whose board of directors he was a member for several years.

 After his time as Minister President, Koch became Chairman of the Executive Board of Bilfinger SE from 2011 to 2014.